kaisenlinux/manpages-dev/category/ZIP/unrar.md

        Commands and options described here are as of unrar 2.02.

 COMMANDS
        After  the program name comes a command and then optional switches with dashes before them.
 A summary of commands is included below.
-For a complete descrip‐ tion, run unrar without options.
+For a complete description, run unrar without op‐ tions.

        e      Extract files to current directory.